 Continue walking through the brief tree section, and when you reach the wooden trail signpost, which points ahead and back, you be a rebel and make a right turn, and then go through the gate at the bottom.

 Walk through the fields

 Through the gate, walk through the field with the fence to your right.
-When you reach the next wooden trail signpost, which points ahead and back, you be a rebel again and go right, through the mini gate.
+When you reach the next wooden trail signpost, which points ahead and back, you be a rebel again and go right, through the small gate.